evennia/evennia/docs/source/evennia_core/Glossary.md

 ## _script_

-When we refer to _Scripts_, we generally refer to the `Script` [typeclass](Typeclasses).
+When we refer to [Scripts](../evennia_core/system/scripts/Scripts.md), we generally refer to the `Script` [typeclass](#typeclass).
 Scripts are the mavericks of Evennia - they are like [Objects](#object) but without any in-game existence.
 They are useful as custom places to store data but also as building blocks in persistent game systems.
 Since the can be initialized with timing capabilities they can also be used for long-time persistent time keeping (for fast updates other types of timers may be better though).
-[Read more about Scripts here](Scripts)

 ## _session_

-A [Session](Sessions) is a Python object representing a single client connection to the server.
+A [Session](../evennia_core/system/sessions/Sessions.md) is a Python object representing a single client connection to the server.
 A given human player could connect to the game from different clients and each would get a Session (even if you did not allow them to actually log in and get access to an [account](#account)).

 Sessions are _not_ [typeclassed](#typeclass) and has no database persistence.
 But since they always exist (also when not logged in), they share some common functionality with typeclasses that can be useful for certain game states.

 ## _ticker_

-The [Ticker handler](TickerHandler) runs Evennia's optional 'ticker' system.
+The [Ticker handler](../evennia_core/system/scripts/TickerHandler.md) runs Evennia's optional 'ticker' system.
 In other engines, such as [DIKU](https://en.wikipedia.org/wiki/DikuMUD), all game events are processed only at specific intervals called 'ticks'.
 Evennia has no such technical limitation (events are processed whenever needed) but using a fixed tick can still be useful for certain types of game systems, like combat.
 Ticker Handler allows you to emulate any number of tick rates (not just one) and subscribe actions to be called when those ticks come around.

 ## _typeclass_

-The [typeclass](Typeclasses) is an Evennia-specific term.
+The [typeclass](../evennia_core/system/typeclasses/Typeclasses.md) is an Evennia-specific term.
 A typeclass allows developers to work with database-persistent objects as if they were normal Python objects.
 It makes use of specific [Django](#django) features to link a Python class to a database table.
 Sometimes we refer to such code entities as _being typeclassed_.

 Evennia's main typeclasses are [Account](#account), [Object](#object), [Script](#script) and [Channel](#channel).
 Children of the base class (such as [Character](#character)) will use the same database table as the parent, but can have vastly different Python capabilities (and persistent features through [Attributes](#attributes) and [Tags](#tags).
 A typeclass can be coded and treated pretty much like any other Python class except it must inherit (at any distance) from one of the base typeclasses.
 Also, creating a new instance of a typeclass will add a new row to the database table to which it is linked.